tehLuaX/ArchiveTimeUtility/README.md

 ## Running ATU

-For information about the program syntax, head over to (the wiki)[https://github.com/tehLuaX/ArchiveTimeUtility/wiki].
+For information about the program syntax, head over to [the wiki](https://github.com/tehLuaX/ArchiveTimeUtility/wiki).

 ### Standalone build